terrychild/only-connect/docs/connections-blog/connections.md

 });
 ```

-However the forEach is not the only array function however that has been added in the last decade and I’ve been guilty of over using it when there are probably more appropriate options.
+However the forEach is not the only array function that has been added in the last decade and I’ve been guilty of over using it when there are probably more appropriate options.
 After a quick read of an up-to-date reference I decided to take advantage of flatMap and map.
 The new code looks like this:

 ```javascript
 // Turn the groups data into a lists of bricks